goldfinch-eng/mono/packages/docs/docs/reference/oracles.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

 # Oracles

-The Goldfinch Protocol does not use oracles -- that is, on-chain "sources of truth" about off-chain data -- operated by third parties.
-The Goldfinch Protocol does use an oracle which it operates, insofar as UID is an oracle by virtue of representing the off-chain identity to which a chain address corresponds.
+The Goldfinch Protocol does not use oracles -- understood as on-chain "sources of truth" about off-chain data -- operated by untrusted third parties.

+The Goldfinch Protocol does use an oracle operated by Warbler Labs, in the form of the [UniqueIdentity](TODO) (UID) contract.
+UID tokens are non-transferrable and describe the off-chain identity to which the chain address that owns the token corresponds.
+Warbler Labs possesses the permission required by the UID contract to mint and burn UID tokens.
+Warbler Labs allows a user of the Protocol to mint their UID token after satisfying the identity verification requirements corresponding to their identity type (e.g non-U.S. individual).

 The Goldfinch Protocol does make use of on-chain data sources that are external to the Protocol but which are not oracles.
 For example, the Protocol integrates with the Curve pool for FIDU/USDC.